Home

 Pretty much every child gets raised wrong.
 Full of inner conflict and suppressed emotions, in uneasy tension, which emerge when least expected.

-Freud meant well, but got a lot of things wrong.
+Freud meant well, and still, got a lot of things wrong.
 Alfred Adler, Viktor Frankl, and others understood humans better.

 Most people understand that a loving family and good neighborhoods help children flourish.
 There are now many excellent, compassionate, scientifically valid, guides for child raising.